We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-When someone misuses a drug, like cocaine, they go into a physiological state of withdrawal when they stop using it.
+When someone misuses a substance for a period of time, like cocaine, their body goes into a physiological state of withdrawal when they stop using it.

 Naidoo says that people who are consuming high amounts of sugar in their diets can similarly experience the physiological sensation of withdrawal if they suddenly stop consuming sugar.

 That’s why going cold turkey from sugar may not be the best solution for someone who also has anxiety.

 “Suddenly stopping sugar intake can mimic withdrawal and feel like a panic attack,” Naidoo says.
 And if you have an anxiety disorder, this experience of withdrawal can be heightened.

 Your stomach may be telling you to dive in and drink your way out of that jumbo cherry Icee, but your brain has a different idea.

 Emerging research has found that diets high in sugar can impair cognitive functioning, even in the absence of extreme weight gain or excessive energy intake.